 Hebrew Language Class with Rabbi Feivel

-Wednesdays at 2:00 p.m. - INTERMEDIATE - Know the aleph/bet & can decode
+Wednesdays at 2:00 p.m. in person - INTERMEDIATE - Know the aleph/bet & can decode

 Judaism 2.0 with Rabbi Yaron via Zoom

 One-hour classes / 4 topics / Do them all or just pick one!

 Wednesdays at 7:00 p.m. via Zoom

 God - in these 4 sessions we will explore different philosophies of Jewish thinkers about who/what is God - From Buber’s “I and Thou” to Humanistic Judaism, from Maimonides 13 principles of belief to Mordechai Kaplan’s ideas that gave birth to Reconstructionist Judaism.
 (10/6; 10/20; 11/3; 11/17)

 History: In these 4 Sessions we will follow the 4 great revolutions of Jewish traditions and come to understand the continuous changing nature of Judaism.
 We will explore the period of 1st and 2nd temple, the period following the destruction of the Temple and the rise of Rabbinic Judaism and the writing of Talmud and conclude with the rise of kabbalistic and progressive Judaism in the 18-21st century.
 (1/5; 1/19; 2/2; 2/16)

 The Jewish Bookshelf: In these 3 sessions we will open and better understand some of the more known and less known treasures that can be found in a classic Jewish library- from understanding how the Tanach (bible came to be) to who were the people that wrote the books of the prophets.
 We will try to understand the writings of Maimonides and the epic works of A.J.
 Heschel as well as acquaint ourselves with modern Israeli poets and authors.
 (3/2; 3/23; 4/6)